 75 mg | 26 | 168 (143, 198) | 12.7 (11.0, 14.5) |

-a AUC(0-τ) and Cmax based on population PK post-hoc estimates.
+a AUC(0-τ) and Cmax based on population PK post-hoc estimates

-Plasma eltrombopag concentration-time data collected in 590 patients with HCV enrolled in phase III studies TPL103922/ENABLE 1 and TPL108390/ENABLE 2 were combined with data from patients with HCV enrolled in the phase II study TPL102357 and healthy adult patients in a population PK analysis.
-Plasma eltrombopag Cmax and AUC(0-τ) estimates for patients with HCV enrolled in the phase III studies are presented for each dose studied in Table 9.
+Plasma eltrombopag concentration-time data collected in 590 patients with HCV enrolled in phase III studies TPL103922/ENABLE 1 and TPL108390/ENABLE 2 were combined with data from patients with HCV enrolled in the phase II study TPL102357 and healthy adult subjects in a population PK analysis.
+Plasma eltrombopag Cmax and AUC(0-τ) estimates for patients with HCV enrolled in the phase III studies are presented for each dose studied in Table 10.

-Table 9.
+Table 10.
 Geometric mean (95% CI) steady-state plasma eltrombopag pharmacokinetic parameters in patients with chronic HCV:

 Eltrombopag dose (once daily) | N | AUC(0-τ) (μg.h/ml) | Cmax (μg/ml) |